AdaCore/gnatstudio/docs/users_guide/menus.rst

    Open (or reuse if it already exists) the 'Welcome' view

-.. index:: menu; help --> contents

-* :menuselection:`Help --> Contents`

-   Display a HTML page with a pointer to all documentation known to GNAT Studio

-.. index:: menu; help --> gnat studio --> welcome

-* :menuselection:`Help --> GNAT Studio --> Welcome`

-   Load the documentation for 'Welcome' into an external web browser

 .. index:: menu; help --> gnat studio --> tutorial

 * :menuselection:`Help --> GNAT Studio --> Tutorial`